ebabcock/BycatchEstimatorStan/docs/reference/plotPriorPosteriorSims.md

 - modeledEffort:

-  TRE if effort is drawn from a normal
+  TRUE if effort is drawn from a normal

 - effortSD:

-  Effort SD column in obsdat if drawing from noraml
+  Effort SD column in obsdat if drawing from normal

 - useCode: